heshenghua/resume/readme.txt

 Learn others' goodness and refine yourself day by day.
 You will be successful.
 Don't be sensitive, just be careful, but let something that's not satisfying go.
 Be a good man and a clever man.
+I will finish it very quickly and I will do it well.